reportportal/docs/docs/installation-steps-advanced/FileStorageOptions.md

 ---
 sidebar_position: 12
-sidebar_label: ReportPortal 23.1 File storage options
+sidebar_label: File storage options
 ---

-# ReportPortal 23.1 File storage options
+# File storage options

 In ReportPortal 23.1 we can use multiple ways to store log attachments, user pictures and plugins.